 - Tomato sauce (ketchup): this is the key ingredient for the sweet and sour sauce.

-- Pineapple juice: another ingredient needed for the sauce, we whisk this into the tomato sauce.
+- Pineapple juice: another ingredient used for ensuring the flavor of the sauce is balanced by sweet and sour notes, we whisk this into the tomato sauce.

 - White wine vinegar: a light, lively and bright vinegar with a sweet aroma.
 You will find it with the other vinegars in the supermarket.